jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 $$K(x) = \frac{3}{4}(1 - x^2),\text{ for } |x| < 1$$

-The Epanechnikov kernel is a probability density function, which means, it is positive or equal zero and the area under its graph is equal to one.
+The Epanechnikov kernel is a _probability density function_, which means that, it is positive or equal zero and the area under its graph is equal to one.
 The function $$K$$ is centered at zero, but we can move it around by subtracting a constant from its argument $$x$$.

 {{< figure src="/histograms-and-kdes/epanechnikov_kernel_b.png" >}}